architech-boards/embedded-vision-st/source/qs.rst

 .. image:: _static/user_button.jpg

-5. The display is touch screen and touching it in different ways you can interact with the demo
+5. The display is touch screen and by touching it in different ways you can interact with the demo

 .. image:: _static/streaming_camera.jpg